Housing affordability is an issue that impacts older people in NSW

 Housing is a key policy focus area for COTA NSW this year and we are actively identifying areas of government policy and planning that we can undertake advocacy on.

-This year COTA NSW has made formal submissions to two key documents that could impact the future diversity of Sydney and policies relating to social housing:
+In 2017 COTA NSW has made formal submissions to two key documents that could impact the future diversity of Sydney and policies relating to social housing:

 The Draft District Plans for Greater Sydney are a planning blueprint for future development in Sydney and provides a critical opportunity to shape the future of our suburbs and include important considerations such as infrastructure, social diversity and community health and wellbeing.
 COTA NSW made a submission to the Greater Sydney Commission, which you can view here.
 The submission provided recommendations relating to affordable housing, the need for minimum accessibility standards for new developments and the importance of walkable and liveable cities – that prioritise open space, adequate pedestrian infrastructure and housing near public transport and health services.